objectbox/objectbox-swift/README.md

   </a>
 </p>

-# ObjectBox Swift Database - swiftly persist objects and on-device vector database for iOS & macOS
+# ObjectBox Swift Database - swiftly persist objects & vector embeddings on iOS & macOS

-Powerful & superfast database for Swift that's also easy to use.
-Persist Swift objects quickly and reliably on-device on iOS and macOS.
+Powerful & superfast on-device vector database for Swift that's also easy to use.
+Persist Swift objects quickly and reliably locally on iOS and macOS for seamless offline-first apps.
+With fast local vector search for powerful Edge AI features - local, private, speedy.

 ## Demo code